MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Data flows

 The semantic index interacts with the Microsoft Graph to provide users with access to information in the index.
-The diagram below shows how the flow of data works for a request using Copilot for Microsoft 365.
+The following diagram shows how the flow of data works for a request using Copilot for Microsoft 365.

 :::image type="content" source="media/copilot-architecture.png" alt-text="Graphic showing the relationship between Copilot for Microsoft 365, Microsoft 365 Apps, Microsoft Graph, and Large Language Model." lightbox="media/copilot-architecture.png":::